Clear House Accountants Clear House Accountants

 Traditional Currencies Vs. Cryptocurrencies

 The traditional currency system that includes paper money, plastic money and other commodities are all utilised as a medium of exchange.
-However, some apparent loopholes exist, like a technical issue may arise while transferring money, your account may get hacked, or your transfer limit may exceed.
+However, some apparent loopholes exist, such as a technical issue may arise while transferring money, your account may get hacked, or your transfer limit may be exceeded.
 All these scenarios depict that a central point of failure exists.
 It is problems like these that have pushed individuals like Satoshi Nakamoto and his followers to come up with an improved form of currency- crypto.

 Properties of Cryptocurrencies